 The sap shouldn’t drip off the spoon – it should coat the spoon and slide off slowly – then you know you have the right consistency of syrup.

-If you place it in clean sterilized canning jars and do the 10 minute boiling water processing bath, and store at room temperature your syrup should last through to the next season when you’ll be ready to make the next batch.
+If you place it in clean sterilized canning jars and do the 10 minute boiling water processing bath, and store at room temperature in mason jars, your syrup should last through to the next season when you’ll make the next batch.